vkoves/vkoves.github.io/_posts/2026-07-15-ev-road-tripping.md

 We had to make a detour on our way back home to visit a friend in Lexington, which would add 100 miles to our journey back.
-Since the car was at half charge and Lexington was 110 miles away, it would have been possible to make it to Lexington, but we would have had very low charge, so we looked for a
+Since the car was at half charge and Lexington was 110 miles away, it would have been possible to make it to Lexington, but we would have had very low charge, so we looked for the closest charger to our hotel.
+Turns out even in Kentucky, there was a fast charger just 17 miles away!

 ## Return Charging Stops {#charging-day2}

-Pilot Flying J Sonora, Kentucky
+Pilot Flying J Sonora, Kentucky - 43% to 86% for $26.23 in 14 minutes

-Lunch in Lexington
+## Lunch in Lexington (110mi from Sonora)

+## Stop 1

-Pilot Flying J in Waddy, KY
+Pilot Flying J in Waddy, KY - 24% to 82% for $36.16 in 18 minutes

-Ionna Lafayette, IN
+## Stop 2

+Back at Ionna Lafayette, IN - 35% to 100% for $11.58 in 35 minutes, thanks to sale and we were eating

+## Stop 3 - Only Needed Because We're Renting

+Rosemont to finish up 46% to 78% for $14.39 8 minutes

 ## Back in Chicago {#chicago-return}